direktiv/function-builder/README.md

 docker run -v `pwd`:/tmp/app direktiv/action-builder gen-custom v1.0.0
 ```

 This generates a skeleton application where three functions can be implemented.
-Thes files containing those function are not getting opverwritten with subsequent `gen-custom` calls.
+Thes files containing those functions will never be overwritten with subsequent `gen-custom` calls.

 ### restapi/direktiv_post.go

 This file contains the function `PostDirektivHandle` which is the main function getting executed from Direktiv.
 The parameter is a Go object which contains the information configured in the parameter section in the swagger.yaml file.

-This files conatins a second function which is getting called before the Knative pod is getting destroyed.
+This file contains a second function which is called before the Knative pod is getting destroyed.
 In this function cleanup or disconnecting routines can be added.

 ### restapi/direktiv_delete.go